-Discipleship Coaching Books and ResourcesCoaching is a wonderful methodology for discipleship.
+Discipleship Coaching Books and ResourcesCoaching is a wonderful methodology for adult discipleship--it keeps people responsible for their own choices while helping them grow as disciples of Christ.
 These books and courses will help you apply coaching to the disciple-making process of growing mature believers.

 Read an In-Depth Review